ronaldbosma/blog/content/blog/deploy-azure-workbook-and-app-insights-function/index.md

 ```

 > NOTE: when you open the workbook in the Azure Portal, you'll get the error `Failed to resolve table or column expression named 'ApimRequests'...` because we haven't deployed the `ApimRequests` function yet.

+### Define workbook as Bicep object

+I have explored another option, which is to use a Bicep object for the workbook definition and place it directly in the Bicep script.
+The first version of this blog post was based on that solution actually.

+The solution was pretty error prone though.
+Over the past weeks I've found numerous issues with the generated Bicep and had to update the conversion script multiple times.

+loading the JSON as a string and doing a simple replace for the placeholders seems to be an easier way to deploy and also easier explain to other developers.

+If your still interested in the Bicep object solution, see this [README.md](https://github.com/ronaldbosma/blog-code-examples/tree/master/DeployAzureWorkbookAndAppInsightsFunction/bicep-object/README.md).

 ### Deploy App Insights function